Admission deadlines: Fall - January 15

 Students must obtain the written approval of their thesis advisor before enrolling in Thesis Research.

-**Master's thesis committee: A master’s thesis committee must consist of at least three members, including the research advisor and any co-advisors.
-The committee must have a presiding chair who is a regular full-time faculty member with a primary appointment in the Department of Computer Science.
+• The committee must have a presiding chair, who must be a regular full-time faculty member with a primary appointment in the Department of Computer Science.
 The committee chair cannot be the student's research advisor or co-advisor.
-The committee must be approved by the chair of the Department of Computer Science.

 Graduation and Scholarship Requirements